CuriousLearner/Awesome-Learning/README.md

 - [Learning Guides](https://github.com/manojpandey/learning-guides) - A bunch of slides from various platforms to learn fast.
 Includes guides for Python, JavaScript, Database, Design, iOS, Ruby, HTML, CSS, git et all.
 - [Web Design in 4 Minutes](http://jgthms.com/web-design-in-4-minutes) - A four minute introduction to Web Design.
 - [How to become a Hacker](http://www.catb.org/esr/faqs/hacker-howto.html) - A guide for newbies with questions like "How to become a wizardly hacker" and what actually the term "Hacker" means.
+- [Front-End Checklist](http://frontendchecklist.com/) - The Front-End Checklist is an exhaustive list of all elements you need to have / to test before launching your site / HTML page to production.